Connecticut

 Glaucoma Associates

-Highest quality glaucoma diagnosis and care
+Quality glaucoma diagnosis and care

 The extent of glaucoma damage, and the likelihood of damage worsening, is assessed by considering: your family history, intraocular pressure (sometimes measured 2 ways), corneal thickness, visual fields, OCT scans of the nerve fiber layer, contours of your optic nerve, and size of your eyeball.